wendmt/Catalyst/README.md

    - Output "foo" where the number is divisible by 3
    - Output "bar" where the number is divisible by 5
-   - Output "foobar" where the number is divisible by 3 and 5 All the scripts, works were developed on MAC environment Database has been created in DreamHost.
+   - Output "foobar" where the number is divisible by 3 and 5

+All the scripts, works were developed on MAC environment

+Database has been created in DreamHost - Host: mysql.saintpegasus1984.com
+   - Details can be found in catacsv.sql document.